greg-js/arch-wiki-md-repo/wiki/_content/english/Pacman.md

 Later rules override previous ones, and you can negate a rule by prepending `!` — this allows you to keep the locales you need.

-**Tip:** Since pacman 5, while updating a package for which locales have been cleared by *localepurge* or *bleachbit*, *pacman* issues warning messages about the missing locales.
+**Tip:** *pacman* issues warning messages about missing locales when updating a package for which locales have been cleared by *localepurge* or *bleachbit*.
 Commenting the `CheckSpace` option in `pacman.conf` suppresses such warnings, but consider that the space-checking functionality will be disabled for all packages.

 #### Maintain several configuration files

 If you have several configuration files (e.g. main configuration and configuration with [testing](/index.php/Testing "Testing") repository enabled) and would have to share options between configurations you may use `Include` option declared in the configuration files, e.g.:

 ```
-Include = /path/to/common/settings
+Include = */path/to/common/settings*

 ```

-where `/path/to/common/settings` file contains the same options for both configurations.
+where `*/path/to/common/settings*` file contains the same options for both configurations.

 #### Hooks